Pedestrian Accident Lawyer in Philadelphia

 - Drivers who fail to yield the right of way to a pedestrian in a crosswalk

-Injuries In Philidelphia Pedestrian Accidents
+Injuries in Philadelphia Pedestrian Accidents

-An average car weighs around 4,000 pounds and loaded commercial trucks can weigh up to 80,000 pounds.
+An average car weighs around 4,000 pounds, and loaded commercial trucks can weigh up to 80,000 pounds.
 When a moving vehicle strikes a vulnerable pedestrian, the exposed pedestrian faces an extreme risk of catastrophic or fatal injury.
-Common injuries in pedestrian accidents include the following:

 - Traumatic brain injuries